 Calcium isn’t only good for your bones — your teeth love it, too.
-A lack of calcium can lead to tooth decay, as the mineral helps your teeth maintain their structure.
-Getting enough calcium is a double whammy; not only will it strengthen teeth, but it also contributes to remineralization process that replaces minerals in the teeth.
+A lack of calcium can lead to tooth decay, as this mineral helps your teeth maintain their structure.
+Getting enough calcium is a double whammy – not only will it strengthen teeth, but it also contributes to remineralization process that replaces minerals in the teeth.

 Yogurt and kefir are also two calcium-rich dairy options that can contribute to overall oral health.
 And as an immune-boosting bonus, the probiotics found in them increase the good bacteria throughout your body—including the ones that fight the bad, cavity-causing bacteria.

-Because of its natural antifungal and antiviral properties, coconut is incredibly effective at remedying tooth decay, killing bad breath, whitening teeth and healing bleeding gums.
-And while oil pulling is a great way to reap the maximum oral health benefits from coconut, incorporating into your regular diet helps, too.
-I use coconut oil to cook all of my meals at home, and I also love adding coconut milk to my smoothies.
+Because of its natural antifungal and antiviral properties, coconut is incredibly effective at remedying tooth decay, killing bad breath, whitening teeth, and healing bleeding gums.
+And while oil pulling is a great way to reap the maximum oral health benefits from coconut, incorporating it into your regular diet helps, too.
+I use coconut oil to cook all of my meals at home and I also love adding coconut milk to my smoothies.